Code of Behaviour

 The School Management sets out below the rules, regulations and procedures which have been drawn up in collaboration with staff, parent(s)/guardian(s) and students and in the context of our aims and values, to ensure the smooth operation of the disciplinary system and the fostering of a positive learning environment.
 The Code of Behaviour is rooted in the belief that respect for the individual is essential to effective teaching and learning and is, thus, an integral part of a positive school environment.
 In applying the Code of Behaviour it is necessary to reach a balance between the interests of the individual student and the general welfare of the wider school community.

-The Code of Behaviour applies to the campus of Terenure College, all school activities including school tours, outings, matches, cup matches etc. The school reserves the right to impose in-house sanctions if a student’s activities outside the school have a detrimental effect on the student’s behaviour or academic performance in school, on the well being of any other student in this school or on the good name of the College.
+The Code of Behaviour applies to the campus of Terenure College, all school activities and all extra-curricular activities, including school tours, outings, matches, cup matches etc. The school reserves the right to impose in-house sanctions if a student’s activities outside the school have a detrimental effect on the student’s behaviour or academic performance in school, on the well being of any other student in this school or on the good name of the College.

 The Code of Behaviour must be read in conjunction with the School Regulations and Guidelines, Classroom Rules and other school policies, in particular the Anti-Bullying Policy.